Metaroids

 How Does ChatGPT Work?

 In order to communicate with ChatGPT effectively, it’s best that you learn how to prompt.
 A prompt is a user’s request for information in computer programs.
 In ChatGPT, they are used to provide context and set the stage for the conversation.
-The prompt is used to seed the model with some initial text, and the model then uses this text to generate a response in the most human way possible.

 ChatGPT prompt